TheNathannator/PlasticBand/Docs/Instruments/Pro Guitar/PS3 and Wii.md

 } __attribute__((__packed__));
 ```

-**TODO:**

-- Unsure of the details on how these messages are sent, maybe there's a standard MIDI input endpoint?
+The Wii Pro Guitars do not require this report, they send the data regardless.

-- Is this supposed to be sent as 5 separate reports like the auto-calibration reports are, or does it work either way?
+**TODO:** Is this supposed to be sent as 5 separate reports like the auto-calibration reports are, or does it work either way?
-- Do Wii Pro Guitars send the data regardless like Wii Keyboards do?

 ### Auto-Calibration Sensors